Young adults are defined here as people between the age of 18 and 39 years.

 1.4.1 Latest estimates of prevalence of smoking among young adults

-The 2022–23 National Drug Strategy Household Survey examined smoking prevalence among young adults,1 as shown in Table 1.4.1 by age group and gender.
+The Australian 2022–23 National Drug Strategy Household Survey examined smoking prevalence among young adults,1 as shown in Table 1.4.1 by age group and gender.
+People aged 30–39 years were significantly more likely to report regularly smoking than those aged 18–24 years (controlling for gender).
+Among 25–29 and 30–39-year-olds, men were significantly more likely to regularly smoke than women.2

-The Australian Bureau of Statistics also collects data on smoking status among Australians aged 15 years and over.
-In 2022, the prevalence of daily smoking among 18–24 year olds was 7.3%, and 11.1% were current smokers.
-Among 25–34 year olds, 10.9% were daily smokers and 12.9% were current smokers.2
+The Australian Bureau of Statistics’ National Health Survey also collects data on smoking status among Australians aged 15 years and over.
+In 2022, the prevalence of daily smoking among 18–24-year-olds was 7.3%, and 11.1% currently smoked.
+Among 25–34-year-olds, 10.9% smoked daily and 12.9% reported current smoking.3

 1.4.2 Trends in smoking prevalence among young adults